Add several users at once

 - New Primary Email: For editing existing user accounts only.
 Use this column to specify a new primary email address (username).

-- Org Unit Path—Use the format in the following examples to place users in an organizational unit—in either your top-level organization or an organization below it:
+- Org Unit Path—Use the format in the following examples to place users in an organizational unit—in either your parent organization or a child organization below it:

 If you're not sure which organization to place users in, you can move them to another organization at any time after you upload them.

 - / (for the parent organization)